fuyalasmit/Maze-Generator-and-Solver/README.md

 - **A* Algorithm**: The A* algorithm is used for solving the maze.
 It is a pathfinding algorithm that finds the shortest path from the start point to the end point.
 A* uses a heuristic to prioritize paths that seem most promising, making it efficient and effective for solving mazes.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.

 ## Contact

-For any questions or suggestions, please contact me [here](asmitphuyal4040@gmail.com)
+For any questions or suggestions, please contact me [here](mailto:asmitphuyal4040@gmail.com).